Medically reviewed on Feb 16, 2019

 There are no known significant interactions.

 Central nervous system: Chills, confusion, dizziness, hallucination, headache, sedation

 Gastrointestinal: Constipation, gastrointestinal distress, nausea

 Concerns related to adverse effects:

-• Hypersensitivity reactions: Severe reactions, including bronchospasm, cardiovascular collapse and laryngospasm have been reported.
-May be related to localized anesthetic effects due to sucking or chewing the capsule.
+• Hypersensitivity reactions: Severe hypersensitivity reactions, including bronchospasm, cardiovascular collapse and laryngospasm have been reported.
+May be related to localized anesthetic effects due to sucking or chewing the capsule instead of swallowing it.

-• Psychiatric effects: Isolated cases of abnormal behavior including mental confusion and visual hallucinations have been reported; may be related to prior sensitivity to related agents (eg, tetracaine, procaine) or interaction with concurrent medications.
+• Psychiatric effects: Isolated cases of bizarre behavior, including mental confusion and visual hallucinations have been reported during concurrent use with other prescribed drugs.

 • Pediatric: Accidental ingestion and potentially fatal overdose of benzonatate has been reported in children <10 years of age.
-Signs and symptoms of overdose (restlessness, tremors, convulsion, coma, cardiac arrest) may occur within 15-20 minutes after ingestion.
-Death has been reported within 1 hour.
+Signs and symptoms of overdose (restlessness, tremors, convulsion, coma, cardiac arrest) may occur within 15 to 20 minutes and death has been reported within 1 hour of ingestion.
 Not approved for use in children <10 years of age.

 Pregnancy Risk Factor